 And last but not least, it only works if you want to spend a lot of time making a system.
 But overall, anyone who is good with numbers can make some good strategies with some experience.

 A strategy doesn’t need to be complicated to be profitable.
-Quite the opposite, our experience indicates the simplest systems are the ones that are the most robust because they are unlikely to be curve-fitted.
+Quite the opposite, our experience indicates the most straightforward systems are the ones that are the most robust because they are unlikely to be curve-fitted.

 The main parts of a mechanical trading strategy

-A complete quantified mechanical trading system involves a few elements that need to be considered.
+A complete quantified mechanical trading system involves a few elements that must be considered.
 What needs to be considered is the following:

 What markets to trade